abbasghori29/slack-bot/readme.md

 3. Commit your changes: `git commit -m 'Add some amazing feature'`
 4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-Built with ❤️ by [Your Name/Organization]